 The German, nicknamed "King Otto" in Greece, was already a hero during the late 1980s when his exciting Werder Bremen underdogs gave giants Bayern Munich a run for their money in the Bundesliga and won two championships, two cups, and a UEFA Cup.

-But a disappointing spell at Bayern and a four-year stint at Kaiserslautern - although he did win another title there - seemed to spell the end of his coaching days in top-flight football.
+- seemed to spell the end of his coaching days in top-flight football.

 Greece, it seemed, would be his last stop.